 \subsection{Lines and conics in $V_5$}

-We need some algebro-geometric properties of lines and (non-reduced) conics in $V_5$ to describing the blow-up centers of $\bS(V_5,3)$. \begin{proposition}[ {\cite[Section 1]{FN89}}] The normal bundle of a line $L$ in $V_5$ is isomorphic to \end{proposition} \begin{definition} The line of the first (resp. second) type in Proposition \ref{linesinv1} is called by a \emph{non-free} (resp. \emph{free}) line. \end{definition} The space of the non-free lines in $V_5$ provides some interesting subvarieties in Hilbert schemes of higher degree rational curves. \begin{lemma}[ {\cite[Section 2]{FN89}}] The locus of non-free lines is a smooth conic in the Hilbert scheme $\bH(V_5,1)=\PP^2$. \end{lemma} Let us define the \emph{double line} as the non-split extension (stable) sheaf $F$
+Some algebro-geometric properties of lines and (non-reduced) conics in $V_5$ are required to describe the blow-up centers of $\bS(V_5,3)$. \begin{proposition}[ {\cite[Section 1]{FN89}}] The normal bundle of a line $L$ in $V_5$ is isomorphic to \end{proposition} \begin{definition} The line of the first (resp. second) type in Proposition \ref{linesinv1} is defined as a \emph{non-free} (resp. \emph{free}) line. \end{definition} The space of the non-free lines in $V_5$ provides some interesting subvarieties in the Hilbert schemes of higher degree rational curves. \begin{lemma}[ {\cite[Section 2]{FN89}}] The locus of non-free lines is a smooth conic in the Hilbert scheme $\bH(V_5,1)=\PP^2$. \end{lemma} Let us define the \emph{double line} as the non-split extension (stable) sheaf $F$

 where $L$ is a line.
-In fact, the sheaf $F$ is isomorphic to $F\cong\cO_{L^2}$ where $L^2$ is a non-reduced plane conic (i.e., the reduced support of $F$ is $\mathrm{red}\mathrm{Supp}(F)=L$ and $\chi(F(m))=2m+1$).
+In fact, the sheaf $F$ is isomorphic to $F\cong\cO_{L^2}$, where $L^2$ is a non-reduced plane conic (i.e., the reduced support of $F$ is $\mathrm{red}\mathrm{Supp}(F)=L$ and $\chi(F(m))=2m+1$).
 From $\Ext^1(\cO_L, \cO_L(-1))\cong \rH^0(N_{L/V_5}(-1))$, the line $L$ of the double line $\cO_{L^2}$ must be non-free by Proposition \ref{linesinv1}.
-A geometric description of double lines in $\bH(V_5,2)$ has been described by A. Iliev (\cite{ILi94}). \begin{proposition}[ {\cite[Proposition 1.2.2]{ILi94}}] The locus of the double lines is a smooth, rational quartic curve in the Hilbert scheme $\bH(V_5,2)=\PP^4$. \end{proposition} A description of the normal bundle of a conic in $V_5$ will be used several times in following sections. \begin{proposition}[ {\cite[Proposition 2.32]{San14}}] Let $\cU|_{V_5}$ be the restricted bundle on $V_5$ of the the universal rank two sub bundle $\cU$ on $\mathrm{Gr}(2,5)$.
+A geometric description of double lines in $\bH(V_5,2)$ was provided by Iliev (\cite{ILi94}). \begin{proposition}[ {\cite[Proposition 1.2.2]{ILi94}}] The locus of the double lines is a smooth, rational quartic curve in the Hilbert scheme $\bH(V_5,2)=\PP^4$. \end{proposition} A description of the normal bundle of a conic in $V_5$ is used several times in subsequent sections. \begin{proposition}[ {\cite[Proposition 2.32]{San14}}] Let $\cU|_{V_5}$ be the restricted bundle on $V_5$ of the universal rank two sub-bundle $\cU$ on $\mathrm{Gr}(2,5)$.
 The ideal sheaf $I_C$ of $[C]\in \bH(V_5,2)$ has a locally free resolution